10 Things to Expect When You Quit Smoking

 This is not a very common withdrawal symptom because not many who decide to quit smoking suffer this.
 These cold symptoms are sore throats, sneezes, and coughs.

-Smoking affects the lungs and nasal cavities and as such these cold symptoms are just ways in which the respiratory system self-restores and rejuvenate itself.
+Smoking affects the lungs and nasal cavities and as such these cold symptoms are just ways in which the respiratory system self-restores and rejuvenates itself.

 9. Mouth ulcers (Aphthous)

-According to PubMed mobile, after stopping smoking, 40 percent of patients developed mouth ulcers for the first two weeks.
-The severity of mouth ulcers varies with individuals.
+According to PubMed mobile, after stopping smoking, 40 percent of patients developed mouth ulcers in the first two weeks.
+The severity of mouth ulcers varies by individual.

 It could range from mild to severe cases of ulceration and the lesions are just side-effects of quitting smoking and it happens in 2 out of 5 quitters.